 I have a British friend who lives an eight-minute walk away, but if you’ve seen the sidewalks here you know that without shoes there is no way, no way, to get there without losing your feet.
 Besides she may not be home.

 There is a security guard at the entrance of the compound, and I can get there on my bare feet.
 Maybe he has some idea of what to do.
 Or he can call the property management company.
 My active Romanian vocabulary is pathetic, but my predicament is easily explained with pantomime.
 Pointing at my bare feet ads to the drama.
 I do thank the gods I am in a place where showing bare feet (and bare legs) is not taboo or an invitation to sexual jollies (see my bare ankles?
 See my apartment?
 Wanna come with me?)

 I prevail upon him to call the property management company.
 The man gets on the phone.
 Another man appears.
 They study our apartment, see that the bedroom window on the second floor (we have two floors) is open.
 Someone gets a ladder, but it’s not nearly tall enough.
 They talk on the phone some more.
 In the mean time my feet are burning from standing on the hot pavement stones and I’m jumping from one onto the other, looking all elegant and dignified.

 A woman appears, smiling and talking to me, and making noises about a key.
 I don’t have a key.
 It’s probably the most fun they’ve had all day.
 There’s more messing around on the phone, talking and discussing in Russian and Romanian.
 I feel helpless and stupid.
 Then another woman appears.
 I’ve seen her around the building and know she’s on the housekeeping staff.
 Cleaning services are available here, although I don’t use them.

-Praise be, she has a key to the front door.
+Praise be, she has a master key to the front door.

 PS: And now I’m worrying about all these floors high up and the balcony doors that lock you out if you close them from the outside.